Dec 12, 2025

 After recording and editing, the next step is getting your episodes out to the world.
 This involves uploading your audio files to your podcast hosting platform and distributing them to directories using your RSS feed.

-To make it easy for people to find your podcast, focus on Search Engine Optimization (SEO).
+To make it easy for people to find your podcast, focus on search engine optimization (SEO).
 This is where you edit your podcast title, description, and individual episode show notes using relevant keywords so that your show appears in organic search results.

 Ensure your cover art and descriptions are both compelling and SEO-friendly.
 Before you hit the publish button, ensure every episode is polished to attract and retain new listeners.

-Once your show is live, submit it to major podcast directories as these places significantly increase your visibility.
+Once your show is live, submit it to major podcast directories, as these places significantly increase your visibility.

 Here are the general steps for submission: